Revealing the Structure and Internal Rotation of the Sagittarius Dwarf Spheroidal Galaxy with Gaia and Machine Learning

-Line-of-sight velocities ($\vlos$) have been derived for several thousands of Sgr's giant stars \citep{Ibata1997, Giuffrida2010, Penarrubia2011, Frinchaboy2012, McDonald2012}, a significant effort that has allowed comparisons with $N$-body model predictions.
+Line-of-sight velocities ($\vlos$) have been derived for several thousand of Sgr's giant stars \citep{Ibata1997, Giuffrida2010, Penarrubia2011, Frinchaboy2012, McDonald2012}, a significant effort that has allowed comparisons with $N$-body model predictions.
 Sgr's core is being disrupted by MW's tidal forces, but both rotating and pressure-supported $N$-body models have reproduced well the observed $\vlos$ profiles \citep{Lokas2010, Frinchaboy2012}, leaving the rotation as an open question.
 Sgr's shape is also under discussion.
-Rotating models normally result in an prolate spheroid with tidally induced bars while pressure-supported models result in more spherical shapes.
-Different observation techniques, on the other hand, have led to mixed results between prolate \citep{Ibata1997} and triaxial spheroids \citep{Ferguson-Strigari2020}.
+Rotating models normally result in a prolate spheroid with tidally induced bars while pressure-supported models result in more spherical shapes.
+Different observation techniques, on the other hand, have led to mixed results between prolate \citep{Ibata1997} and triaxial \citep{Ferguson-Strigari2020} spheroids.

-Recently the \Gaia second data release, DR2 \citep{GaiaDR2}, has given us access to the tangential component of the stellar velocities of its stars, or proper motions (PMs).
+Recently the \Gaia second data release, (DR2; \citealt{GaiaDR2}), has given us access to the tangential component of the stellar velocities of its stars, or proper motions (PMs).
 This has increased current interest in Sgr, as shown in particular by two papers that have appeared while we were working on this particular one \citep{Ferguson-Strigari2020, Vasiliev-Belokurov2020}.
-The former uses RR-Lyrae variable stars to analyze the spheroidal shape of the core of the galaxy, while the latter combines DR2 with spectroscopic $\vlos$ available in the literature to try to find the best $N$-body reproduction of the observed features of Sgr core (though not the stream).
+The former uses RR Lyrae variable stars to analyze the spheroidal shape of the core of the galaxy, while the latter combines DR2 with spectroscopic $\vlos$ available in the literature to try to find the best $N$-body reproduction of the observed features of the Sgr core (though not the stream).